 When learning to speak about your past in English, it’s important to use the correct verb forms, time expressions, and connectors to effectively communicate your experiences.
-By mastering these essential tools, you can share your life story with clarity and coherence.
+By mastering these essential tools, you can learn about talking about past in English so you can share your life story with clarity and coherence.

 Previous Conversation Tip Lesson